yoyofuji/ProjectPneumonia/README.md

 As shown in the graph above accuracy improves over time however it does reach a limit point, often found in the 85-95%.
 However after a certain number of epochs a problem can occur called overfitting.

-Overfitting is the case where the AI model trains too many times to the point where it loses accuracy as it tends to focus on smaller insignificant and irrelevant details.
+Overfitting is the case where the AI model trains too many times to the point where it loses accuracy as it tends to focus on smaller insignificant and irrelevant details after processing the same images too many times.This damages significantly the accuracy of your model as seen below.

 ![image](https://github.com/yoyofuji/ProjectPneumonia/assets/174374607/9cf3760d-9e56-45ca-a2a9-f2be6b0bf841)

+Underfitting also exits and in opposition to overfitting consist of not training a model enough meaning it will be inaccurate and inconsistent.

 A simple relation exits between loss and epochs, the more epochs are run, the more the amount of loss diminishes.